ConnectedHumber/Bus-Terminal-Signs/Code/README.md

 ```
 void displayOn(int state
 ```

-Entire matrix is turned on when state=1 and off when state=0.
+The entire matrix is turned on when state=1 and off when state=0.
 The panel can still be programmed whilst the display is off it just won't appear till you turn the display on again.

 ## sendPixels()
 ```
 void sendPixels();
 ```

 Called by display() to send the pixel array to the panel. display() is just a convenience wrapper to make the code more readable.
 Other LCD panels, like the SD1306, is display() as a command to send the pixel buffer to the display,.

 ## setPixel(x,y,on)
 ```
 void setPixel(int x, int y,uint8_t on); // pixels can only be on or off
 ```

-This does all the necessary jiggery pokery to set segment bits in the AS1100 chip corresponding to the X position.
+This does all the necessary jiggery pokery to set segment bits in the pixel array for the AS1100 chip corresponding to the X position.

 Is on=1 the LED will be on after display() is called.
 If zero then the LED will be off